fun things to do with kids in san francisco california

 travel tools san francisco

-Buy a San Francisco CityPass for discounts on museums Exploratorium, Aquarium of the Bay, the new California Academy of Sciences, S.F.
-Museum of Modern Art, plus Blue and Gold Fleet Bay Cruise, and 7 day unlimited trips on cable cars and buses, including the historic streetcars.
-Savings for the whole family, and no waiting in lines:
+Buy a San Francisco CityPass for discounts on museums, the Exploratorium, new California Academy of Sciences, Aquarium of the Bay, plus Blue and Gold Fleet Bay Cruise, and 7 day unlimited trips on cable cars and buses.
+Savings for the whole family:

 San Francisco CityPass